Are Solar Panels Worth It in the UK?

 Solar panels improve your EPC (Energy Performance Certificate) rating, which increases your home's value.
 A better EPC makes your property more attractive to buyers and can affect mortgage rates.

 Modern solar panels come with 25-year performance warranties and have no moving parts.
-Maintenance is minimal: an occasional visual check and cleaning if needed.
-The inverter may need replacing once at year 12–15.
+Maintenance is minimal: an occasional visual check and a clean if needed.
+The inverter may need replacing once, around year 12 to 15.

 Environmental benefit